tokaualol/CPS-Mod/README.md

 # CPS-Mod
-A simple recreation of CheatBreaker's / Lunar Client's CPS mod for Fabric 1.20.x
+A simple recreation of CheatBreaker / Lunar Client's CPS mod for Fabric 1.20.x